 The Bottom Line

 These tips can work to your advantage financially.
-Time and money are interwoven.
+Time and your bottom line are interwoven.
 When you get a better handle on each, you can potentially waste less time to make more money.
 Reclaim your time and money by working more efficiently.
 Organize bills, invoices and other important information better in your email by mass deleting what you don’t need.
 Also be sure to track the hours you spend working to know how much you are truly making.